 More than 80 years later, Baylor students still honor the names of 10 students who died in a bus-train accident on January 22, 1927, in Round Rock.
-From Jack Castellaw to William Winchester, the Immortal Ten are alphabetically presented as their story is told at the annual Mass Meeting, held in Waco Hall during Baylor's Homecoming week.
+From Jack Castellaw to William Winchester, the Immortal Ten are alphabetically presented as their story is told at the annual Mass Meeting during Baylor's Homecoming week.
 They have become a hallowed tradition, collectively symbolizing the "Baylor spirit" that is made visible in the concluding candle-lighting ceremony on the steps outside in the chilly, late-night autumn darkness.

 AbeKelley stands at the forefront of the memorial, holding a basketball.
 Kelley, who died in the wreck, sacrificed his life to save that of teammate Weir Washam, whom he pushed to safety through the window of the bus.
 The other nine victims include William Winchester, Willis Murray, Merle Dudley, Sam Dillow, Jack Castellaw, L.R.

 IveyFoster, Bob Hailey, R. L. Hannah and James Walker.

 BAssociation, Baylor Chamber of Commerce, Baylor University Student Life Fund, Baylor Yell Leaders, the Traditions Fund and other individuals.